fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.SQLDatabase/v1.6.1/Get-AzureSqlDatabase.md

 ```

 ## DESCRIPTION
-The **Get-AzureSqlDatabase** cmdlet retrieves one or more instances of an ssSDS from an ssSDS server.
+The **Get-AzureSqlDatabase** cmdlet retrieves one or more instances of an Azure SQL Database from an Azure SQL Database server.
-You can specify the server with an ssSDS server connection context that you create using the **New-AzureSqlDatabaseServerContext** cmdlet.
+You can specify the server with an Azure SQL Database server connection context that you create using the **New-AzureSqlDatabaseServerContext** cmdlet.
-Or, if you specify the ssSDS server name, the cmdlet uses the current Azure subscription information to authenticate the request to access the server.
+Or, if you specify the Azure SQL Database server name, the cmdlet uses the current Azure subscription information to authenticate the request to access the server.

 If you do not specify a database, the **Get-AzureSqlDatabase** cmdlet returns all databases from the specified server.